kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

 In CUDA the threads are separated and organized as a **grid of blocks** and a **block of threads** to map to the capabilities of the GPU.

-The index of the current thread can be calculated using the following variables:
+The index of the current thread can be calculated using the following built-in variables:
 ```CUDA
 threadIdx // index of the current thread in a block
 blockIdx  // index of the current block in a grid
 blockDim  // dimensions of a block
 ```
-These variables are reserved and accessible anywhere within a CUDA kernel.
+These variables are accessible anywhere within a CUDA kernel and are assigned automatically by the hardware for each thread and block.

 To help map the problem to the GPU, the CUDA API support multiple dimensions (up to 3D) on thread indexing.
 If the array is 2D we use 2D indexing, if the array is 3D we use 3D indexing.